henkyprayoga/BusDriverToolbox/README.md

 if status; error(BusDriver.ERROR_CODES{status}); end

-%% Perform write and check status levelSet = [...         % Set the level for (A/B)DBUS 0:7 to either HGpio.LOW or HGpio.HIGH.
+%% Perform write and check status levelSet = [...         % Set the level for (A/B)DBUS 0:7 to either HGpio.LOW or HGpio.HIGH
     HGpio.LOW ...       % D0 - Will have no effect, since pin is defined as HGpio.IN
     HGpio.LOW ...       % D1 - Will have no effect, since pin is defined as HGpio.IN
     HGpio.LOW ...       % D2 - Will have no effect, since pin is defined as HGpio.IN